 Without appropriate IT risk policies and practices, threats may not be identified and treated within reasonable timeframes, thereby increasing the likelihood that agency objectives will not be met.

-Only 40% of agencies met our benchmark for effectively managing information security, up 2% from the previous year.
-It is clear from the basic security weaknesses we identified that many agencies are lacking some important and fundamental security controls needed to protect systems and information.
-The trend across the last 8 years shows no change to information security controls.
+Only 40 per cent of agencies met our benchmark for effectively managing information security, down four per cent from the previous year.
+It is clear from the basic security weaknesses we identified that many agencies have not implemented fundamental security controls to secure their systems and information.

 These plans should be tested on a periodic basis.
 Such planning and testing is vital for all agencies as it provides for the rapid recovery of computer systems in the event of an unplanned disruption affecting business operations and services.